hrs2203/spell_checker/README.md

 # SPELL CHECKER
 An attempt to impliment spell checker using raw python

-## To use in poject user QueryChecker Fxn
+## To use in project user QueryChecker Fxn
 check [example.py](./src/example.py) for more detail.